noct4/the_collaborative_cookbook/README.md

 For now there isn't any kind of GUI or anything, but using the tags and template there is the possibility of creating one down the line that features a search and other features.

+If you would like to make a contribution tot he repo, feel free to make a PR!

-Enjoy and feel free to both contribute and use the recipes!
+Enjoy and feel free to use/contribute any recipes!